 First-year students are allowed to apply to more than one school or college at a time, with certain limitations and guidelines.
+Dual-degree applicants may apply either as Early Action or Regular Decision.
 This allows you to choose paths and majors that reflect your interests and individuality.

 - Early Action is for first-year applicants applying for the fall term.

-You must be able to meet the November 15 deadline.
+- In this case, you must be able to meet the Nov.
+1 deadline.
 This means having all pieces of your application submitted electronically or postmarked by that date.
 You will need to order your ACT or SAT scores well in advance, if you wish them to be considered with your application, and ensure that we receive the School Report and the teacher recommendation letter by the deadline.